widgetdude/node-pi-server/readme.md

 ## Install Raspbian

-- Insert a mixro SD card into your computer.
+- Insert a micro SD card into your computer.
 - Open Pi Imager and select `Raspbian Pi OS(32-bit)` as the operating system, it should be the default.
 - Click on choose Storage and select the SD card as the target.
 - Click the settings icon.